GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_3.md

 - Another useful command that can help inform us about a file is `file`
   - let's use `file --help` to look at the information
-- Simply outputs information about the file and it's format
+- Simply outputs information about the file and its format
   - Also tells basic info for a symlink

 Try the command(s)